 - studying ways to preserve insulin-producing cells of the pancreas;

-- new methods to improve blood glucose monitoring and insulin delivery as well as therapies to cure type 1 diabetes.
+- identifying new methods to improve blood glucose monitoring and insulin delivery in type 1 diabetes;

 The NIDDK also administers the Special Statutory Funding Program for Type 1 Diabetes Research, which is a special appropriation dedicated to supporting research on type 1 diabetes and its complications.
 More information on the Program and the research it supports is available on the Type 1 Diabetes Research Special Funding Program website.